14 Ways to Reduce Anxiety Naturally

 14 Ways to Reduce Anxiety Naturally:

 We have 2 dominant pathways that govern the processes within our body.
-One is called the sympathetic nervous system that drives a “fight or flight” response that helps us survive and perform.
-The parasympathetic wing of our nervous system is the antagonist to the sympathetic in that it helps our body to relax, digest food and heal.
+One is called the sympathetic nervous system which drives a “fight or flight” response that helps us survive and perform.
+The parasympathetic wing of our nervous system is the antagonist to the sympathetic in that it helps our body to relax, digest food, and heal.
 Individuals with anxiety are in a state of sympathetic dominance where they are in a near constant state of fight or flight.

 Stress Resilience, Stress Resilience: 12 Strategies to Grow Stronger Through Stress